sebord/ComfyUI-LMCQ/README.md

 ComfyUI small node toolkit, this toolkit is mainly to update some practical small nodes, to make a contribution to the comfyui ecosystem,
 PS: "LMCQ" is the abbreviation of the team name

-## Important Note for Users of the Encrypted/Distributed Version

-This README describes the functionality of the ComfyUI-LMCQ plugin, which has its core logic protected through advanced compilation techniques for security.

 ## Changelog May 8, 2025 (Encrypted Node Groups & Core Security Enhancements!)

 We are excited to announce two major advancements in ComfyUI-LMCQ in terms of enhanced functionality and core security: